 ShopTab Facebook Shopping Cart

-Another paid social ecommerce solution with a free trial period, ShopTab comes in three different versions, depending on the amount of customisation and the kind of services you require.
-It also comes with full mobile support, and allows you to market up to 5,000 products on your Facebook store.
-PayPal integration is provided as standard, making the check out process even easier for your customers, and it also includes easy to use store management software.
+ShopTab comes in three different versions, depending on the amount of customization and services you require.
+It also comes with full mobile support and allows you to market up to 5,000 products on your Facebook store.
+PayPal integration is provided as standard, making the checkout process even easier for your customers.
+It also includes easy to use store management software.

 StoreYa Facebook Shopping Cart